-Read the Financial Times and the Wall Street Journal for Free with JavaScript Bookmarks
+Read the Financial Times for Free using JavaScript Bookmarks

-In this tutorial, I will show you how you can access the Financial Times and the Wall Street Journal for free on your mobile browser using JavaScript bookmarks.
+In this tutorial, I will show you how you can access the Financial Times for free on your mobile browser using JavaScript bookmarks.

 If you haven’t read my article on executing JavaScript using bookmarks yet, please do so now as you’ll need that knowledge moving forward.